madisonherrmann/sud_treatment_wisc/README.md

 # Substance Use Treatment in Wisconsin

 ## Description
-This project utilises tableau and R to identify disproportionate substance use treatment in Wisconsin.
+This project utilizes tableau and R to visualize disproportionate substance use treatment in Wisconsin.

 ## Data Sources
 Centers for Disease Control and Prevention.
 (2022).
 Prevalence of binge drinking among U.S. adults 18 and older, by state — Behavioral Risk Factor Surveillance System, 2022.
 Retrieved November 25, 2024, from [CDC](https://www.cdc.gov/alcohol/excessive-drinking-data/index.html)